Consultation

 Sources of error

 Sources of error can be divided into two categories: systematic errors and random errors.
-Systematic errors are reproducible and lead to a constant deviation from the true value, whereas random errors are unpredictable and result in variations around the true value.
-Minimising errors in the measurement process is crucial to increase the accuracy of assessments.
-Our information on assessment uncertainty provides further insights.
+Systematic errors are reproducible and lead to a constant deviation from the true value, while random errors are unpredictable and cause variations around the true value.
+Minimizing errors in the measurement process is crucial to increase the assessment accuracy.
+Our information on uncertainty in assessment provides further insights.

 Impact on derived values

 The accuracy of derived values is limited by the accuracy of the initial measurements.
-If the initial measurements are inaccurate, the derived assessments will also be inaccurate.
-Therefore, it is important to consider error propagation and perform an uncertainty analysis to quantify the impact of measurement uncertainties on the assessments.
+If the initial measurements are inaccurate, the assessments derived from them will also be inaccurate.
+Therefore, it is important to consider error propagation and conduct an uncertainty analysis to quantify the impact of measurement uncertainties on assessments.
 The NIST Special Publication 811 provides information on the International System of Units (SI).

 Importance of standards and calibration